SecKatie/ha-wyzeapi/info.md

 ### Highlights of what **WyzeApi** can do

-* Control all types of Wyze Bulbs as lights through HA
+* Control Wyze Bulbs as lights through HA
-* Control all types of Wyze Plugs as switches through HA
+* Control Wyze Plugs as switches through HA
-* Use cameras as motion sensors
+* Use Wyze Cameras as motion sensors
+* Turn on and off Wyze Cameras
+* Lock, unlock, and view status of lock and door for the Wyze Lock

 ## Support